Homology and cohomology via the partial group algebra: Introduction

 \section{Introduction}

 Partial actions and partial representations enjoy diverse theoretic developments and keep finding notable applications.
-They have been brought into use in the theory of $C^*$-algebras, providing, in particular, an efficient approach to algebras generated by partial isometries, the Cuntz-Krieger algebras and the more general Exel-Laca algebras being prominent examples of the success of the new notions \cite{E2}, \cite{EL}.
-In addition, they allowed one to identify isomorphically any second countable $C^*$-algebraic bundle, satisfying a mild regularity condition, with the semidirect product bundle associated to a continuous twisted partial group action on the unit fibre algebra \cite{E0}.
-In algebra the new concepts are useful to graded algebras, to Leavitt path algebras, to Steinberg algebras, to semigroups and automata (see the survey article \cite{D3} and the references therein).
-Amongst the recent applications, we mention their relevance to $C^*$-algebras related to dynamical systems of type $(m,n)$ \cite{AraEKa}, to topological higher rank graphs \cite{RenWil}, to Matsumoto and Carlsen-Matsumoto $C^*$-algebras of arbitrary subshifts \cite{DE2}, \cite{ESt}, to ultragraph $C^*$-algebras \cite{GR3} and to expansions of monoids in the class of two-sided restriction monoids \cite{Kud2}.
-A remarkable application was achieved in \cite{AraE1} to paradoxical decompositions in a study of $C^*$-algebras associated to finite bipartite separated graphs.
+They have been brought into use in the theory of $C^*$-algebras, providing, in particular, an efficient approach to algebras generated by partial isometries, the Cuntz-Krieger algebras and the more general Exel-Laca algebras being prominent early examples of the success of the new notions \cite{E2}, \cite{EL}.
+In addition, they allowed for an isomorphic identification of any second countable $C^*$-algebraic bundle, satisfying a mild regularity condition, with the semidirect product bundle associated to a continuous twisted partial group action on the unit fibre algebra \cite{E0}.
+Apart from their relevance in the study of K-theory, ideal structure and representations of the $C^*$-algebras under consideration, the new tools turned out to be also productive in dealing with the KMS equilibrium states of $C^*$-dynamical systems \cite{EL2}.